Africa Rural Connect

-Africa Rural Connect (ARC) is a program of the National Peace Corps Association.
+Africa Rural Connect (ARC) was a program of the National Peace Corps Association.
 The website was launched on July 15, 2009 as an online collaboration tool for users to share and build upon ideas to solve some of the challenges facing rural African communities.
-The ARC community features ideas and insight from returned and current U.S. Peace Corps Volunteers, members of the African Diaspora, development professionals, and academic scholars.
-ARC also encourages input from anyone who may have an interests or skill-sets that coincide with the ideas posted on the site.
-ARC is also holding a competition, offering funding to implement the best projects on the site.
-The second Africa Rural Connect Competition launched on March 15, 2010 and will run until November 15, 2010.
+It is now defunct.
+The ARC community featured ideas and insight from returned and current U.S. Peace Corps Volunteers, members of the African Diaspora, development professionals, and academic scholars.
+ARC also encouraged input from anyone who may have an interests or skill-sets that coincide with the ideas posted on the site.
+ARC also held a competition, offering funding to implement the best projects on the site.
+The second Africa Rural Connect Competition launched on March 15, 2010 and ran until November 15, 2010.

 Technology

-Africa Rural Connect runs on the Wegora platform.
-Like other, similar platforms, Wegora allows each user to post their idea onto the |website and to receive encouragement and advice in the form of comments on their idea page.
+Africa Rural Connect ran on the Wegora platform.
+Like other, similar platforms, Wegora allows each user to post their idea onto the website and to receive encouragement and advice in the form of comments on their idea page.
 However, Wegora also includes unique features, such as the ability of users to create improved versions of each other's ideas, clearly displaying how collaboration can transform a small idea into a full-out project plan.
 Also, users can "endorse" any idea in order to show their support of the suggested initiative.

 Ideas

-The site features ideas that aim to improve rural communities in Africa.
-There are four primary categories in which most ideas fall into: Agribusiness, Communication, Post-Harvest Losses, and Water Resources.
+The site featured ideas that aimed to improve rural communities in Africa.
+There were four primary categories in which most ideas fall into: Agribusiness, Communication, Post-Harvest Losses, and Water Resources.
 Posts can range from one sentence ideas that prompt the creation of more detailed projects, to comprehensive business plans from established organizations.

+Competition

 2009

-The ARC competition opened on July 15, 2009, when the site launched, and will close on November 15, 2009.
-There are 4 month-long preliminary rounds in the competition.
-The top 3 ideas in each round receive seed funding to implement their plans, first place receives $3,000, second place receives $2,000, and 3rd place receives $1,000.
-At the close of the fourth round, ARC judges will deliberate over the ideas, selecting the final winner in December 2009.
-The grand prize winner will receive $20,000 of project seed funds.
+The ARC competition opened on July 15, 2009, when the site launched, and closed on November 15, 2009.
+There were 4 month-long preliminary rounds in the competition.
+The top 3 ideas in each round received seed funding to implement their plans, first place received $3,000, second place received $2,000, and 3rd place received $1,000.
+At the close of the fourth round, ARC judges deliberated over the ideas, selecting the final winner in December 2009.
+The grand prize winner received $20,000 of project seed funds.